ashedow/helpers/docs/DBs/BigData/Hadoop/README.md

 ![](0_Y-uQ3E40ltiwCyGA.gif)

+## YARN components

+### The Resource Manager:
-**The Resource Manager**: it controls the resource management of the cluster, also makes allocation decisions.
+it controls the resource management of the cluster, also makes allocation decisions.
 The resource manager has two main components:

-    - **scheduler**: is called the YarnScheduler, which allows different policies for managing constraints such as capacity, fairness, and service level agreements.
+* **scheduler**: is called the YarnScheduler, which allows different policies for managing constraints such as capacity, fairness, and service level agreements.

-    - **Applications Manager**: is responsible for maintaining a list of submitted application.
+* **Applications Manager**: is responsible for maintaining a list of submitted application.
 After application is submitted by the client, application manager firstly validates whether application requirement of resources for its application master can be satisfied or not.If enough resources are available then it forwards the application to scheduler otherwise application will be rejected.

+### The Node Manager:
-**The Node Manager**: is responsible for launching and managing containers on a node.
+is responsible for launching and managing containers on a node.
 Containers execute tasks as specified by the AppMaster.

-    - **Container**: Signifies an allocated resources to an ApplicationMaster.
+* **Container**: Signifies an allocated resources to an ApplicationMaster.
 ResourceManager is responsible for issuing resource/container to an ApplicationMaster. and it refers to a collection of resources such as memory, CPU, disk and network IO.

-    - **Application Master**: is an instance of a framework-specific library that negotiates resources from the Resource Manager and works with the NodeManager to execute and monitor the granted resources (bundled as containers) for a given application.
+* **Application Master**: is an instance of a framework-specific library that negotiates resources from the Resource Manager and works with the NodeManager to execute and monitor the granted resources (bundled as containers) for a given application.
 An application can be mapreduce job, hive framework…

-**Steps of executing Applications with YARN:**
+## Steps of executing Applications with YARN:

 ![](0_1lPfwWJnbLqldZpP.png)